|

 Strategy and supply chain due diligence

 DLA Piper Australia expects our suppliers to adopt the same high standards that we adhere to and have fair employment practices.
 These standards are reflected in the policies we share with our suppliers and ask them to commit to as part of a tender process, in the case of significant suppliers to the business.
-They include our Human Rights and Modern Slavery Policy and Sustainable Procurement Policy and specifically deal with modern slavery by including, amongst other things, that our suppliers ensure that employment is freely chosen, child labour shall not be used, living wages are paid and working hours are not excessive.
+They include our Human Rights and Modern Slavery Policy and Supplier Code of Conduct and specifically deal with modern slavery by including, amongst other things, that our suppliers ensure that employment is freely chosen, child labour shall not be used, minimum wages are paid, and working hours are not excessive.

 The objective is to equip the firm to mitigate potential risks throughout the supplier engagement lifecycle from on-boarding through to performance improvement.
-We continue to gain further visibility across our supply chain, regularly review our data sets and risk register and ensure the continuous improvement of our approach to supply chain and modern slavery risk management.
+We continue to gain further visibility across our supply chain, regularly review our data sets, risk register, and ensure the continuous improvement of our approach to supply chain and modern slavery risk management.

 Risk assessment and management